dchenhe/dchenhe.github.io/index.md

 # Experience

 ## Professional Experience
-### Uranus Research, private funding in Shanghai, June 2022 - Aug 2022
+**Uranus Research, private funding in Shanghai, June 2022 - Aug 2022**

 Quant researcher, Summer Intern
 - Worked on digging alpha factor by using volume and price data.
-- Huge thanks to Dr. SUN Bo, [Dr. GONG Peng](https://www.linkedin.com/in/peng-gong-13935344/) for their generous help and advice！
+- Huge thanks to Dr. SUN Bo(CEO), Dr. GONG Peng for their generous help and advice！

 ## Research Experience